BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 ./bel-demo-full-repo.sh
 ```

 For more information, look at the scripts.
-They're well-documented.

 ### The Colorwheel Application

 This repository includes the **Colorwheel** application, which generates traffic across multiple availability zones in our Kubernetes cluster, allowing us to observe the effect that **High Availability Zonal Load Balancing (HAZL)** has on traffic.

 ## Demo 1: Deploy a Kubernetes Cluster With Buoyant Enterprise for Linkerd, With HAZL Disabled

+First, we'll deploy a Kubernetes cluster using `k3d` and deploy Buoyant Enterprise for Linkerd (BEL).

 ### Task 1: Clone the `deploying-bel-with-hazl` Repository